periclescaires/periclescaires/README.md

 📌 About Me

-🎓 Student of Systems Analysis and Development at IF Baiano 🔍 Interested in software engineering, system logic, and clean architecture 🛠️ Exploring areas like backend development, automation, and data handling 📚 Committed to constant learning and building projects that matter 🌐 Motivated by real-world challenges and how tech can solve them
+🎓 Student of Systems Analysis and Development at IF Baiano <br>
+🔍 Interested in software engineering, system logic, and clean architecture <br>
+🛠️ Exploring areas like backend development, automation, and data handling <br>
+📚 Committed to constant learning and building projects that matter <br>
+🌐 Motivated by real-world challenges and how tech can solve them <br>

 💻 Programming Languages